1. Is there any legislation relating to working from home in your country?

 7. Does an employer have to grant an employee a specific allowance for working from home?
 If so, under what conditions does an employer not have to pay such an allowance?

-The law does not require the granting of a specific work-from-home allowance.
-However, the expenses for internet connectivity and the supplies can be reimbursed by granting an allowance.
+The law does not require granting a specific allowance for working from home.
+However, the common practice is to pay such allowance instead of covering the expenses for internet connectivity and the supplies necessary for the performance of work.

 8. For employees who work remotely, is the employer responsible for ensuring proper working conditions from a health and safety perspective?

-Generally, the employer is responsible for the health and safety conditions at the workplace of the employees who are working remotely.
-The employer is obliged to provide the employee with information on the minimum health-and-safety requirements for the workplace where remote work is performed and to take measures to ensure that at the date of the commencement of remote work, the remote workplace complies with the minimum requirements for safe and healthy working conditions.
-In connection to those obligations, the employer has the right to access the employee’s workplace, subject to advance notification given to the employee who is working remotely and subject to their consent.
+Yes, the employer has general responsibility for the health and safety working conditions, including in the context of remote work.
+The employer is obliged to provide the employee with information on the minimum health-and-safety requirements for the workplace where remote work is performed and to ensure that at the date of the commencement of remote work, the remote workplace complies with the minimum requirements for safe and healthy working conditions.
+In connection to those obligations, the employer has the right to access the employee’s workplace, subject to advance notification given to the employee who is working remotely.

 9. Are there any other specific obligations for the employer?